silverstripe/developer-docs/en/00_Getting_Started/04_Directory_Structure.md

 ## Custom Code Structure

-We're using `app/` as the default folder.
-Note that until Silverstripe 4.2, this directory was named `mysite/`, and PHP code was stored in a `code/` rather than `src/` folder.
+We use `app/` as the default folder.

 | Directory             | Description                                                         |
  | ---------             | -----------                                                         |